s6thgehr/100-days-of-code/log.md

 **Thoughts** Learning JavaScript is not that hard and the project was not that difficult.

+### Day 4: June 4, Saturday

+**Today's Progress**: I finished all JavaScript projects and earned the certificate.

+**Thoughts** Learning JavaScript is not that hard and getting the certificate was not that difficult.
+But the telephone number validator project was really annoying.

+### Day 5: June 5, Sunday

+**Today's Progress**: I learned about the DOM.

 <!--
 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)